-- 1. Completed a credit check with the Senior Counselor. - 2.
-Completed a meeting with the student, the parent/guardian, and the principal. - 3.
-Maintained a current grade point average of 3.5 (non-weighted.) - 4.
-Achieved an ACT score of 25 or above. - 5.
-Obtained a written recommendation from a previous instructor - 6.
-Placed an application on file with the building principal before October 1st of the student's Senior year, with documentation of all the above criteria.
+- Completed a credit check with the Senior Counselor. - Completed a meeting with the student, the parent/guardian, and the principal. - Maintained a current grade point average of 3.5 (non-weighted.) - Achieved an ACT score of 25 or above. - Obtained a written recommendation from a previous instructor. - Placed an application on file with the building principal before October 1 of the student's senior year, with documentation of all the above criteria.

-All applicants will be notified in writing when a decision is made.
+Applicants will be notified in writing when a decision is made.